Health

 > Ending HIV, Monitor on Psychology

-> HIV rates Are rising across the American South in states that didn’t expand Medicaid, Pacific Standard
+> HIV rates are rising across the American South in states that didn’t expand Medicaid, Pacific Standard

 > 9 million people are likely HIV positive and don’t know it, NPR